 (4) "Environmental accessibility adaptations" has the same meaning as in rule 5123:2-9-23 of the Administrative Code.

-(10) "Specialized medical equipment and supplies" means adaptive and assistive equipment and other specialized medical equipment and supplies such as devices, controls, or appliances, specified in the individual service plan, which enable an individual to increase his or her ability to perform activities of daily living, or to perceive, control, or communicate with the environment in which he or she lives.
+(13) "Specialized medical equipment and supplies" means adaptive and assistive equipment and other specialized medical equipment and supplies such as devices, controls, or appliances, specified in the individual service plan, which enable an individual to increase his or her ability to perform activities of daily living, or to perceive, control, or communicate with the environment in which he or she lives.
 This service also includes items necessary for life support, ancillary supplies and equipment necessary to the proper functioning of such items, and durable and non-durable medical equipment not available under the medicaid state plan.
-To the extent that such equipment and supplies are available under the medicaid state plan or could be covered under the provisions of 1905(r) of the Social Security Act, they will not be covered as home and community-based services for waiver participants less than twenty-one years of age.
+To the extent that such equipment and supplies are available under the medicaid state plan or could be covered under the provisions of 1905(r) of the Social Security Act, 42 U.S.C.
+1396d as in effect on the effective date of this rule, they will not be covered as home and community-based services for waiver participants less than twenty-one years of age.
 Excluded are items that are not of direct medical or remedial benefit to the individual.
 All items shall meet applicable standards of manufacture, design, and installation.

 (C) Provider qualifications

-(1) Specialized medical equipment and supplies shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services.
+(1) Specialized medical equipment and supplies shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

 (2) A county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards may provide specialized medical equipment and supplies only when no other certified provider is willing and able.

-(3) An applicant seeking approval to provide specialized medical equipment and supplies shall meet the requirements of this rule and complete and submit an application and adhere to the requirements of rule 5123:2-2-01 of the Administrative Code.
+(3) An applicant seeking approval to provide specialized medical equipment and supplies shall complete and submit an application through the department's provider portal (https://doddportal.dodd.ohio.gov/PRV/certification/Pages/default.aspx) and adhere to the requirements of rule 5123:2-2-01 of the Administrative Code.

 (4) An applicant seeking approval to provide specialized medical equipment and supplies shall submit to the department documentation verifying the applicant's experience in providing specialized medical equipment and supplies.